MarcusChau/currencyConverter/README.md

 ## Development Expansion ##

-This application can be expaneded by implementing a Graphical User Interface(GUI) and also adding symbols for each type of currency and also lower case and uppercase cases.
+This application can be expanded by implementing a Graphical User Interface(GUI) and also adding symbols for each type of currency and also lower case and uppercase cases.

 ## Technology Stack ##